Google buys Irish retail tech firm Pointy for undisclosed sum

 Co Founders, Mark Cummins (left) and Charles Bibby

-Google has acquired Irish retail tech firm Pointy for an undisclosed sum.
+Google has acquired Irish retail tech company Pointy in a multimillion euro deal.

 Founded in 2014 by Mark Cummins and Charles Bibby, Pointy gives small retailers a way to make their stock visible online without having to invest in a full ecommerce system.
 The app directs shoppers to where particular items are available locally, rather than pushing them towards ecommerce giants such as Amazon.